 A website does not convert all the people that land there.
 While it would be nice if that happened, the truth of the matter is that conversion rates on average are very low.
 Based on a report from Monetate, for retail businesses in the 2nd quarter of 2018, the global conversion rate was 2.86%.

 That means on average you miss on converting 97 out of 100 visitors that arrive on your website.

 Retargeting is the name for the process used to reach out to that 97% of visitors your site didn’t convert to get a percentage of them to visit again and actually convert.
 By using cookies your business can retarget them with ads that appear while they are browsing other pages to entice them to visit your site again.

 When you consider the sheer number of strikeouts the average website has when it comes to converting, it makes sense why retargeting is an appealing idea.

 Remarketing is similar to retargeting in that it involves trying to entice people into coming to your website and completing a conversion.
 The difference between the two has to do with the strategy and execution.

 For remarketing, email is a common vehicle for execution.
-Information from users is collected over time, organized, and then used to send out targeting sales emails.
+Information from users is collected over time, organized, and then used to send out targeted sales emails.
 One example would be emailing customers after they add an item to their wish list but leave the site without purchasing it.
 Another example would be sending an email to a customer that abandoned a shopping cart.
-For remarketing you will be sending emails to both people who have converted in the past as well as those who haven’t, which is a difference compared to retargeting.
+For remarketing, you will be sending emails to both people who have converted in the past as well as those who haven’t, which is a difference compared to retargeting.